Momentum transforms and Laplacians in fractional spaces: Conclusions

 In the fractional case, the Hausdorff dimension of a momentum space with weight $v_{\bar\a}(k)$ is $\dh(\cE^D_k)=D\bar\a=(\bar\a/\a)\dh(\cE^D)$.
-Also, from Ref.~\cite{frc1} it is clear that the spectral dimension depends only on the Hausdorff dimension of fractional space and on the details of the diffusion equation, \be \ds(\cE^D) = \ds[\dh(\cE^D),\cK,\p^\b_\s]\,, \ee where $\p^\b_\s$ is the differential operator (of possibly fractional order $\b$) in diffusion time $\s$.
-However, $\ds$ does \emph{not} depend on $\dh(\cE^D_k)$.
-Therefore, the relation \Eq{conj} is accidental to the case where $\tau=\vr$ but otherwise it is ill posed, at least in the fractional context.
-Nevertheless, the construction of a family of momentum spaces and transforms is an important tool to solve the diffusion equation and, hence, to verify Eq.~\Eq{dsds} via an explicit construction.
+On the other hand, the spectral dimension heavily depends on the details of the diffusion equation.
+The construction of a family of momentum spaces and transforms will be an important tool to solve the diffusion equation and, hence, to verify equation \Eq{conj} via an explicit construction.